Property Tax Protection Program

 Texas property owners should protest annually since Mass appraisal used by appraisal districts includes many errors based on limited resources.
 About 500 appraisers value all 20 million Texas tax parcels; about 40,000 per appraiser.
 Another 1,500 appraisers measure new construction.

-The people of Fort Bend County have been doing property tax protests since before it was cool.
-As ground zero for the unfair property tax valuations to follow in the 2010s, Fort Bend taxpayers have known the score for decades.
-As a consequence of their history taking on the Fort Bend Central Appraisal District (FBCAD), Fort Bend has continually been the leader in property tax protests in Texas by percentage.
+The people of Fort Bend have been doing tax protests since before it was cool.
+As ground zero for the unfair taxable values to follow in the 2010s, Taxpayers in the region have known the score for decades.
+As a consequence of their history taking on the Fort Bend Central Appraisal District (FBCAD) , the area has continually been the leader in property tax protests in Texas by percentage.

 Parcels are a collection of a certain acreage that FBCAD uses to bundle real property together.
 From farms to office parks, parcels are the basic unit by which taxation can be assessed and ultimately collected.
-Fort Bend County has 354,070 parcels as of 2023, three times more than the average Texas county.
-The most notable thing about Fort Bend County is that 116,510 parcels were protested in 2023, an extremely high percentage for any county.
+The county has 426,160 parcels as of 2024, three times more than the average Texas county.
+The most notable thing about the county is that 126,410 parcels were protested in 2024, an extremely high percentage for any county.

 Total Protests Fort Bend CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.